 Illness And Death Of Lord Of Mercia

-After Aethelred's death in 911 AD, she officially took over the power, she continued the process of building defensive forts and joined forces with her brother Edward the Elder (r.
+After Aethelred died in 911 AD, she officially took over the power.
+She continued the process of building defensive forts and joined forces with her brother Edward the Elder (r.
 899–924) to protect the territories against the Danes.

 The new Aethelflaed statue outside Tamworth Railway Station erected to commemorate 1,100 years since her death in Tamworth.
 Her spear points visitors towards the town center and Castle.
 Source

 In the years 912 to 915 at least nine were built: Bridgnorth (912), Stafford (913 ), Tamworth (913), Eddisbury ( 914 ), Warwick (914), Chirbury ( 915 ), and Runcorn (915).

 In 916, she sent an expedition against Wales as revenge for the murder of a Mercian bishop, attacking and destroying Brecenanmere in Powys County.
 The Anglo-Saxon Chronicle confirms that in 916 AD Brecenanmere (in English: lake), was destroyed by the Mercian queen Aethelflaed and that she captured the wife of the king of Brecon and 34 others.
 (3).